cseanburns/research-notebook/source/_posts/2013-10-30-peerj-research-6.markdown

 presentation is about a broader issue, I will use the *PeerJ* research to frame some discussion questions.

-Below is a draft of my slides (written in Markdown to be converted to HTML slides with Pandoc).
-I will continue to revise this post until it is complete and a final draft emerges.
+Below are <del>is a draft of</del> my slides (written in Markdown and converted to HTML slides with Pandoc).

+Forward note: John Budd made a remark at the beginning of the panel that the word *Deciding* really should have been something like *Investigating*.
+This is true.
+We are not the deciders.

+of judgment, in seizing upon problems that are of fundamental importance” (Merton,

 ## High-Stakes Information:
 ### Deciding What Constitutes Quality in Our Products of Communication

+*C. Sean Burns*
+University of Kentucky

+A panel with:

 *John M. Budd*
 University of Missouri

-*C. Sean Burns*
-University of Kentucky

 *Heather Lea Moulaison*
 University of Missouri

-ASIS&amp;T 2013, Montreal
+ASIS&amp;T 2013 Annual Meeting, Montreal

-## Examining Peer Review
+November 5, 2013

+sean.burns@uky.edu

-### Science and communication
+## Science and communication

-Scientific knowledge rests on the communication of science
+Scientific knowledge rests on the communication of science:

-> Science \[is\] conceived of as a system of communication" (p.
+> Science \[is\] conceived of as a system of communication (p.
 447).

 Robert K. Merton, (1973), *The Matthew Effect in Science*

-## Examining Peer Review

-### Science and communication

 > Knowledge is not simply made of the stuff that happened in the
 > laboratory, or what was found in the archive, or what transpired